xythobuz/OpenRaider/README.md

 [OpenRaider](http://openraider.sourceforge.net) is an Open Source implementation of the classic Tomb Raider Game Engine.
 It was abandoned in 2003.

-This project aims to get OpenRaider running in a modern Unix.
+This project aims to get OpenRaider in a more usable state.

+If you just want to see OpenRaider doing something, without installing any of the dependencies needed to build OpenRaider, install [XQuartz](http://xquartz.macosforge.org/trac) (if you don't have it already) and grab the Mac App Bundle from the [most recent release](https://github.com/xythobuz/OpenRaider/releases).

 ## Configuration